 Technical design

-A. A municipality delivers a file relating to the current social assistance population to the IB monthly via the secure client portal.
+A. A municipality delivers a file concerning the current social assistance population to BIDN through the secure client portal on a monthly basis.
 After each delivery, a processing report is published, listing any errors in the delivery;

-B. (temporary) storage of delivered BSN and corresponding signals in provision of assistance population;
+B. (temporary) storage of delivered BSN and associated signals in provision of assistance population;

 C. A (demand) file with which data are periodically (1x per year) requested in bulk from the Tax and Customs Administration with regard to the benefit populations of municipalities/SVB;